Home United Kingdom Australia USA Canada Norway New Zealand India South Africa Belgium Sri Lanka

 Alfred and Laura Warland had the following children:

-On 19 January 1889, Alfred Warland was recorded as being a delegate of the Blackall and Tambo Carriers' Society at the annual meeting of the Central Queensland Carriers' Union.
+Alfred Warland was recorded on 19 January 1889 as being a delegate of the Blackall and Tambo Carriers' Society at the annual meeting of the Central Queensland Carriers' Union.
 (Source: The Brisbane Courier, 19 January 1889)

-In January 1890, Alfred Warland was recorded in the annual meeting of the Unions on 2 January 1890 (Source: The Western Champion, Blackall/Barcaldine, 7 January 1890), and at a meeting of Carriers (Source: The Morning Bulletin, Rockhampton, on 9 January 1890).
-Alfred was visited by an 'electioneering tour' on the part of one Roland Quiz in 1893.
+Alfred Warland was visited by an 'electioneering tour' on the part of one Roland Quiz in 1893.
 The report stated that the 25 miles into Blackall was '... one dreary picture of barrenness' with homesteads deserted because of drought and few and emaciated livestock.
 Alfred Warland was noted as being in charge at 'Paradise', whence he took the visitor to a well made in the bed of Dismal Creek where the water was 'very good and plentiful'.
 (Source: The Western Champion and General Advertiser for the Central-Western Districts 13 June 1893).
 Heavy rain fell in February 1894, filling a tank on Alfred Warland's selection.
 (Source The Capricornian, 24 February 1894).

 On 7 October 1895, Alfred Warland successfully applied for additional land in the Blackall area.
 (Source: The Capricornian, 12 October 1895.
 See also The Western Champion (Blackall/Barcaldine) 14 February 1888).

-On 1 March 1897, Alfred Warland along with J Austin and George Ward, were charged at the Barcaldine Police Court with 'driving stock across the quarantine border without a permit'.
-As a Mr Hooper was away on leave the cases were adjourned until the following day.
-(Source: The Western Champion and General Advertiser for the Central-Western Districts 2 March 1897 p.
-8).
-On 14 March 1897, The Western Champion and General Advertiser for the Central-Western Districts noted that good rain had fallen around Blackall.
+A couple of weeks later, on Sunday 14 March 1897, The Western Champion and General Advertiser for the Central-Western Districts noted that good rain had fallen around Blackall.
 The article made reference to 'Nepean Downs (Warland's)', suggesting that was the name of his selection.
-On Monday 15 March 1897, Alfred Warland pleaded guilty to crossing the quarantine line with cattle.
+The following day, Monday 15 March 1897, Alfred Warland pleaded guilty to crossing the quarantine line with cattle.
 He pleaded ignorance of the boundary and showed that he was 'merely taking cattle to a neighbouring selection'.
 He was fined 10s.
 (Source: Queensland Times, Ipswich Herald and General Advertiser Tuesday 16 March 1897 p.
 5).

 The Western Champion and General Advertiser for the Central-Western Districts on 3 May 1898 confirmed the name of Alfred Warland's selection as 'Nepeon [sic] Downs'.
 By January 1899, Alfred Warland was recorded living at Dismal Creek, Blackall.
 He was granted a 'Commission of Police', as recorded in the Morning Bulletin, Rockhampton, of 21 January 1899.

 On 9 October 1901 the Darling Downs Gazette listed Alfred Augustus Warland, farmer of Spring Valley, North Branch, as a person qualified to vote at the election of members of the Legislative Assembly for 1901 for the electoral district of Cambooya within the Pittsworth Division.
 On 2 June 1904, Alfred Augustus Warland was recorded as the new licencee for the Crown Hotel at Terror's Creek (part of Dayboro, north west of Brisbane).
-(Source: The The Telegraph (Brisbane), 2 June 1904).
-On 3 February 1905, the same newspaper noted that the 58 year old Alfred Augustus Warland had resigned as a Justice of the Peace and now lived in Pittsworth, 130 kms or so west of Brisbane.
-On 3 July 1907, the Telegraph noted that Alfred Augustus Warland had been (re) granted a hotel licence for the Crown Hotel at Terror's Creek.
-Alfred relinquished the licence by 3 June 1909 (as reported in The Brisbane Courier on that day).
+(Source: The Telegraph (Brisbane), 2 June 1904).

 Alfred and Laura Warland's youngest daughter, Minnie Beatrice Warland, aged 1 year and 5 months, died on 27 November 1907 at Upper North Pine (Dayboro) (Source: The Brisbane Courier 3 December 1907).